BjoernBoss/arger/README.md

 arger::Visibility(bool visible);

 /* configure if the visibility of the entry for children
-*	Note: for help/version, defaults to true, otherwise will only be printed in help menu of the root
+*	Note: for help/version/options, defaults to true (also for required options), otherwise will only be printed in help menu of the root/parent group
 *	Note: for information, defaults to false and will only be printed for the level it was defined at */ arger::Reach(bool allChildren);